What's our Story?

 Throughout all of this I started one of those cake maker businesses out of my home.
 I would make cakes for family, friends, all of my nieces and nephews birthdays, acquaintances and everybody in between.
 After a while I realize I did not like making cakes, but I still had that passion to keep going because I knew this wasn't everything.
 I stopped making cakes, I really couldn't stand even looking at fondant anymore... maybe one day I'll get back into it, Maybe...

 Fast forward a few years later I started making pies.
-The pie business really began to get some traction when I started making pies for some of the dude bro powerlifters bulking at the gym I went to ( I was also a dude bro powerlifter until covid happened ) .
+The pie business really began to get some traction when I started making pies for some of the dude bro powerlifters bulking at the gym I went to ( I was also a dude bro powerlifter until covid happened, competitively powerlifting for 4 years ) .
 This really amped up my confidence in my skills, so much so that I decided to jump in.

 I started my business officially in 2018.
 I began renting kitchens, going to church markets, going into stores and asking "what do I need to do for you to carry my products?"
 (Shout out to Little Foot Foods for answering me and being the first to carry my products), hustling at pop ups whenever I could.
 Started making more accommodating options for myself, and for the plant based community.
 I loved it.
 It was rough, but I love it.